2000 Major League Baseball postseason: (2) St. Louis Cardinals vs. (4) New York Mets

 This was the first NLCS since 1990 to not feature the Atlanta Braves.
 This was also the second edition of the postseason where both teams from New York City appeared in the LCS.
 This phenomenon occurred the previous year, and would occur once more in 2024.

 This was the first postseason meeting between the Mets and Cardinals.
 The Mets defeated the Cardinals in five games to return to the World Series for the first time since 1986 (in the process denying a rematch of the 1964 World Series between the Yankees and Cardinals).

 Mike Hampton pitched seven solid innings as the Mets stole Game 1 on the road.
 Game 2 was tied going into the top of the ninth, where Jay Payton won the game for the Mets with an RBI single to go up 2-0 in the series headed to Queens.
 In Game 3, Andy Benes pitched eight solid innings as the Cardinals blew out the Mets for their only win of the series.
 Game 4 was an offensive shootout that was won by the Mets as they once again chased St. Louis starter Darryl Kile from the mound.
 Game 5 was marred by controversy as Payton was hit near his left eye by a fastball from Cardinals’ pitcher Dave Veres in the bottom of the eighth.
 A fight then broke out between Veres and Payton, both benches and bullpens cleared, and the Shea Stadium crowd started mocking the Cardinals by chanting Na Na Hey Hey Kiss Him Goodbye and booing them as the inning ended.
 Otherwise, Game 5 was a stellar performance for the Mets, as Hampton pitched a three-hit complete game shutout in a blowout win to clinch the pennant and set up the first all-New York City World Series since 1956.

 The Cardinals returned to the NLCS in 2002, but they fell to the San Francisco Giants in five games.
-They would win their next pennant in 2004 against the Houston Astros in seven games before coming up short in the World Series.
+They would win their next pennant in 2004 against the Houston Astros in seven games after being ten outs away from elimination in Game 7, but came up short in the World Series.

-The Mets would win their next and most recent pennant in 2015 in a sweep over the Chicago Cubs before falling in the World Series.
+The Mets would win their next and most recent pennant in 2015 over the Chicago Cubs in a sweep before falling in the World Series.

 Both teams would meet again in the NLCS in 2006, where the 83-win Cardinals upset the 97-win Mets in seven games en route to a World Series title.